 Wakayama City is the capital of Wakayama prefecture.
 There are about 350,000 inhabitants, so yeah it’s going to be a quiet place.
 It’s a coastal city with the Kino River running across central Wakayama.
 I read there’s a nice little seaside town on the coast but will have to visit that the next time around.

-On this visit I was south of the Kino River because I only had enough time to visit Wakayama Castle.
+On this visit, I was south of the Kino River because I only had enough time to visit Wakayama Castle.
 What can I say I’ve got a thing for castles because I used to play Dungeons and Dragons a lot when I was younger.

 The sky was overcast already and looked a bit gloomy.
 This was a bit of foreshadowing as you’ll see why later.

-My wife and I were determined to seek out a popular ramen restaurant I read about on this CNN article.
+My wife and I were determined to seek out a popular ramen restaurant I read about in this CNN article.
 She’s an absolute Japanese ramen fanatic.
 And I’m out to earn some serious brownie points to impress her.
 It’s one of the why reasons you should visit Wakayama City if you truly love to search out popular ramen restaurants in Japan.

 The Build Up

 Ide Shoten is what I’m talking about.
-Apparently Ide Shoten became a super popular ramen joint after getting showcased on Japanese TV show.
+Apparently Ide Shoten became a super popular ramen joint after getting showcased on a Japanese TV show.
 Check out the video below.

 Looks amazing right!?
-I mean look at that those delish ramen noodles.
+I mean look at those delish ramen noodles.
 And the big portions.
 Look at the juicy succulent sliced pork!

 The “Bone Headed” Traveler